Neotron-Compute/Neotron-Book/src/2_bios.md

 	handshaking: SerialHandshaking,
 }

-fn SerialConfigure(device: u8, config: SerialConfig) -> Result<(), Error>;
+fn SerialConfigure(device: u8, config: Option<SerialConfig>) -> Result<(), Error>;
 ```

 Set the options for a given serial device.
-An error is returned if the options are invalid for that serial device.
+An error is returned if the options
+are invalid for that serial device (e.g. you have picked a data rate that isn't
+supported).

+Passing `None` will power-down and/or deactivate the peripheral to the extent
+supported by the peripheral.

 ### SerialWrite